starphillips/BristolOpenData/docs/planning.md

 ### Business benefits
 Advice drop in:
 - allows users to reach facilities that are accessible to them and can help them with their specific needs.
+- makes the drop-in centres more accessible and easy as it is one place for users to seek this information.

 ### Options Considered